 Selden says that the company is working with the FBI and many other states in planning initial implementation of ANDE instruments and has received an enormous amount of interest from agencies all across the country.

 Law enforcement supporters of Rapid DNA testing say it saves time in the investigations of critical cases, and can help speed up exoneration of false suspects as well.

-Nevertheless, the ACLU’s Stanley is wary about the potential dangers of Rapid DNA testing, despite the benefits it affords law enforcement.
+Despite the benefits it affords law enforcement, the ACLU’s Stanley is wary about the potential dangers of Rapid DNA testing.

 DNA testing of arrestees, which Rapid DNA will make much easier, could exacerbate racial biases and disparities within the criminal justice system.